Purpose of this policy

 To ensure schools are informed about the Department's policy about student restraint including that it is only used when certain conditions are met and that appropriate standards and procedures are followed.

-For detailed guidance including information about legal obligations, resources for training, and fact sheets for parents refer to the Principles for the Reduction and Elimination of Restraint and Seclusion in Victorian Government Schools on the Department's Restraint and Seclusion webpage.
+For detailed guidance including information about legal obligations, resources for training, and fact sheets for parents refer to the Department's Restraint and Seclusion webpages.

 In this policy, physical restraint means the use of physical force to prevent, restrict or subdue movement of a student’s body or part of their body.
 Students are not free to move away when they are being physically restrained.
 Physical restraint should only be used when it is immediately required to protect the safety of the student or any other person.